csbaxter/docs/register/README.md

 ## Implementation Details

-Implement, in a file called `register.c` in a `~/pset1/register` directory, a program that first asks the user how much change is owed and then prints the minimum number of coins with which that change can be made.
+Implement, in a file called `register.c` in a `~/pset1/register` directory, a program that first asks the user how much the item they are purchasing costs, then how much they pay, and then calculates the change and the minimum number of coins with which that change can be made.

 - Use